dvk65/inland-flooding/REPORT.md

 **_Insight_**
 - The distribution of high-water marks suggests that the `2023 July MA NY VT Flood` event in Vermont is likely the most suitable dataset for further analysis and satellite imagery collection since it has the largest number of observations.
-- However, the close proximity of some high-water marks, as seen on the Vermont map, poses a challenge for satellite imagery collection.
-When high-water marks are too close together, their defined areas of interest can overlap significantly, resulting in nearly identical satellite images.
-This overlap is carefully addressed during the collection process.
+- However, some high-water marks are located close to each other.
+Since these locations are used to define regions (areas of interest) for satellite imagery collection, their proximity leads to significant overlap in these regions.
+This overlap then results in collecting nearly identical images, which are not particularly useful.
+Therefore, not all high-water marks will be used for image collection.

 #### 3.1.3 Flood Event Date Assignment
 This dataset has 5 flood events: `2018 January Extratropical Cyclone`, `2018 March Extratropical Cyclone`, `2021 Henri`, `2023 July MA NY VT Flood`, and `2023 December East Coast Cyclone`.
 However, it lacks precise timeframes, which are crucial for collecting corresponding satellite imagery later.
 To resolve this, specific dates are identified through online reports and the reports are compared with the visualization in Section 3.1.2.